owasp-amass/amass/README.md

 **The maximum rate supported is one DNS query every 5 milliseconds.**

-Allow amass to included additional domains in the search using reverse whois information:
+Allow amass to include additional domains in the search using reverse whois information:
 ```
 $ amass -whois example.com
 ```